Triumph Trident T160 Pros

 Triumph Trident T160 Cons

-Airbox: Ugly plastic design built to silence induction noise.
+Airbox: Ugly design built to silence induction noise.

 Braking: Marginal at high speed.
 Upgrades needed.